Industry

 2,500 Applications to Top 10

-Season 12 received approximately 2,500 startup applications — the highest to date.
-After five rounds of evaluation, only 10 startups were named as India\'s Top 10 Innovations and presented at the Viksit Bharat Conclave.
+Season 12 got about 2,500 startup applications.
+The highest count to date.
+After five rounds of review, only 10 startups got named as India\'s Top 10 Innovations.
+They took the stage at the Viksit Bharat Conclave.

 Investor Presence

-Season 12 featured a strong VC presence — unusual for a programme based outside India\'s major startup metros.
+Season 12 had a strong VC presence.
+That is rare for a programme outside India\'s big startup metros.
 Key investors included:

 • Amit Singal (Partner, Fluid Ventures & Indicorn Angels) — head judge for the pitch evaluation